ibm-cloud-docs/codeengine/fleet-cancel.md

 2. Click **Actions**.
 3. Click **Cancel**.
 4. Follow the prompt to cancel the fleet.
 If you want to implement a hard stop to cancel all tasks immediately and delete all instances and workers, select the option to do so.
-5. Click **Confirm cancelation**.
+5. Click **Confirm cancellation**.

 ## Deleting a fleet
 {: #fleet-delete}

-When you delete a fleet, all of the fleet's tasks, instances, and workers are deleted immediately.
+When you delete a fleet, all the fleet's tasks, instances, and workers are deleted immediately.

 ### Deleting a fleet in the CLI
 {: #fleet-delete-cli}